 It’s also a good idea to choose a spot that’s relatively free of snags.
 While fishing close to structure might be a good tactic when you’re on your own if the kids keep getting snagged it’s just going to be frustrating for everyone.

 Fishing off the beach is a great way to lure the littluns – although if it’s a surf beach you’ll probably need to help them cast out over the waves.
 Kids can leave their rods in a rod holder and then busy themselves building sandcastles and looking for shells until they get a bite.
 And if they decide to abandon the whole fishing thing altogether, guess what?
 You’re at the beach!
-It’s a fail-proof day out.
+It’s a fail-safe day out.

 Jetties are excellent places for kids to have a go at casting on their own.
 The railings mean there’s little danger of your kid going over with the line, and they’re also less likely to get wet fishing from a jetty than say, a beach.
 Getting drenched and standing around on a cold day is definitely not going to score you too many good parenting points.
 Hey, remember when we went fishing and I caught pneumonia and was bedridden for three weeks?